A guide to American Airlines AAdvantage program benefits and features.

-American Airlines, like the vast majority of airlines today, offers a frequent flyer program - the AAdvantage program.
-The goal of AAdvantage is to deliver world-class travel experiences and provide benefits to those who regularly fly with American Airlines or partner airlines.
-AAdvantage is top rated, having won the 'Program of the Year' award for airlines in the Americas at the 2013 Freddie Awards.
-Unlike many of the frequent flyer programs in Australia the AAdvantage program often have bonus points offers for certain flight routes which can be exploited by travellers.
+The AAdvantage frequent flyer program is designed to provide benefits to those who regularly fly with American Airlines or partner airlines.
+Unlike many of the frequent flyer programs in Australia, the AAdvantage program often has bonus points offers for certain flight routes which can be exploited by travellers.

 How the AAdvantage program works